English CONSONANTS IPA & EXAMPLES

 Even if you don’t know all the English Consonant IPA symbols, still use the IPA for important information such as:

-– when you see the two dots /:/ it means there is a long vowel
+– when you see the two dots /:/ it means the sound is long

 – when you see this dash /’/ it means the next syllable is stressed